Achievable logoAchievable logo

 Reticulocytosis seen Reticulocytosis seen

-Acquired autoimmune hemolytic anemia occurs in different forms, including warm antibody hemolytic anemia (WAIHA) and cold antibody hemolytic anemia (CAIHA).
-In WAIHA, the autoantibodies present in the serum react optimally with human RBCs at 37ºC, while CAIHA is mediated by cold autoantibodies exhibiting affinity for RBCs at temperatures below 37ºC.
 WAIHA is the more common form and is associated with IgG1 or IgG3 antibodies.
 It is seen in CLL, non-Hodgkin’s lymphoma, solid tumors, SLE, viral infections, drugs like cephalosporins and piperacillin; previous transfusions or transplantation.

-CAIHA caused by antibodies that optimally react at 4°C includes cases of cold agglutinin syndrome (CAS) and paroxysmal cold hemoglobinuria (PCH).
-CAS characteristically occurs in middle-aged or elderly persons, often with signs and symptoms exacerbated by cold such as livedo reticularis, Raynaud disease, acrocyanosis, and cutaneous necrosis.
-CAS is associated with IgM and may be primary, nonmalignant clonal B cell disorder or secondary to non-Hodgkin’s lymphoma, CLL, Mycoplasma pneumoniae or infectious mononucleosis (Epstein–Barr virus).
-The diagnosis of CAS is suggested by the autoagglutination of the patient’s blood at room temperature that is exacerbated at 4°C, and is reverted at 37°C. Patients with CAS present a positive DAT with anti-C3 or anti-C3d, but is negative with anti-IgG reagents.
+CAS characteristically occurs in middle-aged or elderly persons, often with signs and symptoms worsened by cold, such as livedo reticularis, Raynaud disease, acrocyanosis, and cutaneous necrosis.
+CAS is associated with IgM and may be primary (a nonmalignant clonal B cell disorder) or secondary to non-Hodgkin’s lymphoma, CLL, Mycoplasma pneumoniae or infectious mononucleosis (Epstein-Barr virus).

 PCH is more common in children and follows a viral illness or vaccination.
-It presents with intravascular hemolysis with hemoglobinuria and jaundice associated with abdominal pain, cutaneous and mucosal pallor, fever, chills, and chronic headache, preceded by 1–2 weeks of a respiratory tract infection.
+It presents with intravascular hemolysis with hemoglobinuria and jaundice, along with abdominal pain, cutaneous and mucosal pallor, fever, chills, and chronic headache.
+Symptoms are typically preceded by 1-2 weeks of a respiratory tract infection.
 Renal failure may occur.
-PCH is caused by a cold agglutinin called Donath-Landsteiner antibody that corresponds to a polyclonal IgG biphasic antibody that binds to RBCs at cold temperatures and produces complement mediated intravascular hemolysis at normal body temperature.

 Following mechanisms are seen: